Freight transport

-Freight transport, also referred as freight forwarding, is the physical process of transporting commodities and merchandise goods and cargo.
+Freight transport, also referred to as freight forwarding, is the physical process of transporting commercial products and merchandise goods and cargo.
 The term shipping originally referred to transport by sea but in American English, it has been extended to refer to transport by land or air (International English: "carriage") as well.
 "Logistics", a term borrowed from the military environment, is also used in the same sense.